DEVSENSE/phptools-docs/docs/vscode/Editor/customize-formatting.md

 Since version `1.24` customizable formatter is available for <span class="label label-premium">PREMIUM</span> users.
 Community version users can still influence the formatter behavior through `php.format.codestyle` settings.

-`php.format.codestyle` setting serve as a base and each formatting option you specify will override the particular behaviour.
+`php.format.codestyle` setting serves as a base and each formatting option you specify will override the particular behaviour.

 > **Note:** The list of options grows each release, please let us know what option are you missing.